Medically reviewed by: Kristin Baier, MD

 - Bloating, belching, or gas

-Talk to your healthcare provider about any side effects of your GLP-1 medication that become bothersome or that don’t go away.
-The Calibrate medical team can offer recommendations and supportive care for any issues that arise.
-If you experience any allergic reaction such as anaphylaxis or shortness of breath, please seek immediate medical care.
+Talk to your healthcare provider about any side effects of your GLP-1 medication that are bothersome or don’t go away.
+The Calibrate Medical Team can offer recommendations and supportive care for any issues that arise.
+If you experience any allergic reaction such as anaphylaxis or shortness of breath, you should seek immediate medical care at an emergency room.

 Hypoglycemia is rare with GLP-1 medications.
 Talk to your healthcare provider to learn more.